Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training

 \subsection{Generalizations}

-Section~\ref{sec:design-partition} illustrated partitions using tensor parallelism as a running example.
-Real workloads, however, present more complex patterns that Kareus handles as follows.

-\paragraph{Multiple communication kernels.} When consecutive communication kernels appear (e.g., multiple AllGather operations under context parallelism to aggregate key and value tensors~\cite{llama3-arxiv24,llama3-isca25}), Kareus fuses them into a single kernel that shares an SM allocation.
+\paragraph{Multiple communication kernels.} Section~\ref{sec:design-partition} illustrated partitions using tensor parallelism as a running example.
+Real workloads, however, present more complex patterns.
+When consecutive communication kernels appear (e.g., multiple AllGather operations under context parallelism to aggregate key and value tensors~\cite{llama3-arxiv24,llama3-isca25}), Kareus fuses them into a single kernel that shares an SM allocation.
 This reduces kernel launch overhead and keeps scheduling tractable.
 With this, any model and communication scheme reduces to alternating sequences of computations and a single (possibly fused) communication, fitting the partitioned overlap model.